 Executive chef Albert Diaz of Zuma Miami and Zuma London is obsessive about the quality of ingredients used at Haiku.
 Sashimi-grade fish is flown in daily from Toyosu fish market in Tokyo.
 Local fish is dry-aged and added to dishes for an umami boost.
-During the course meal, members can experience some of Haiku’s signature dishes, such as Tokyo Bay tiger prawn with endive hada, or salmon harasu uni nigiri with freshly grated wasabi and local Elderflower–a dish inspired by the Edo period.
+During the course meal, our luxury concierge members can experience some of Haiku’s signature dishes, such as Tokyo Bay tiger prawn with endive hada, or salmon harasu uni nigiri with freshly grated wasabi and local Elderflower–a dish inspired by the Edo period.
 Also on the menu is fresh elderflower tempura and chawanmushi with Hokkaido uni, a dish made with local Florida corn.

 Interested in dining at Haiku?
 Contact Sienna Charles today to get on the members-only list.